Accelerated core collapse in tidally stripped self-interacting dark matter halos: Temporal evolution of central density

-To roughly gauge the impact of infall time, we allow the halo to evolve as before for period of time before abruptly truncating it.
-Note that we are neglecting the impact of multiple pericenter passages in our simplified analysis.
+To roughly gauge the impact of infall time, we allow the halo to evolve as before for a period of time before abruptly truncating it.
+We neglect the impact of multiple pericenter passages in our simplified analysis.
 We show the central density evolution of a halo truncated at $r_t=r_s$ after $3~\Gyr$ (or $z\simeq 2$) for an SIDM cross section of $\sigma_m = 5~\cm^2/\g$ in the right panel of Fig.~\ref{fig:central_density_evolution}.
 Truncation times of $3-6~\Gyr$ are appropriate for the closest MW dwarfs~\cite{Rocha:2011aa}.
-Such an extreme tidal stripping event leads to almost two orders of magnitude increase in the central density, showing the importance of this effect for nearby satellites.
+Such an extreme tidal stripping event leads to almost 2 orders of magnitude increase in the central density, showing the importance of this effect for nearby satellites.
 Note that an initial truncation at $r_t=3\, r_s$ barely alters the central density evolution away from the NFW case within the lifetime of the Universe, as seen from the left panel of Fig.~\ref{fig:central_density_evolution} for $\sigma_m = 5~\cm^2/\g$.

 After truncation, hydrostatic equilibrium significantly lowers the pressure of the halo beyond the point of truncation, where most of the mass is lost, causing the velocity dispersion (and thus temperature) to decrease substantially.
 Heat flows towards the colder truncated part of the halo from the region near the scale radius, where the temperature is highest.
-As a result, heat is diffused more quickly within the truncated halo, leading to a faster formation of the isothermal core and thus an accelerated evolution for core collapse~\cite{appendix}.
+As a result, heat is diffused more quickly within the truncated halo, leading to a faster formation of the isothermal core and thus an accelerated evolution for core collapse.
+We provide a more detailed description of the halo evolution in Appendix~\ref{app:evolution}.